 Playstation audiophile CD player

 You may have heard rumors of a Playstation audiophile CD player.
 That’s a bit of an exaggeration.
 But early models of the Sony Playstation do happen to be a much-better-than-average CD player.
-And that may make them a touch more valuable than they otherwise would be.
+And to some extent, that propped up the value of original Playstations before this 30-year-old console, released in Japan December 3, 1994 and in North America on September 9, 1995, became collectible again.

 The Sony Playstation SCPH-1001: the budget audiophile CD player